hammerill/Sand-Box2D/README.md

   ```
 4. .vpk file should appear.
 Copy this file to your hacked PS Vita and install via VitaShell.
 5. Bubble "Sand-Box2D" will appear, you can now launch this game.

+## Credits
+- [eder13](https://github.com/eder13) - for the base project "Box2D-SDL2-Demo".
+- [Hammerill](https://github.com/Hammerill) - author of this game.
+- To everybody who contributes to open source, to those who made these (used in the project) libraries exist.

+Translations:
+- English - Hammerill
+- Russian and Ukrainian are pending - Hammerill